CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: CDRF: Design and Collection

-Finally, we implement additional software scripts, including a signal playback module in GNU Radio, to load the raw data file, to review the validity of the recorded raw data, and to ensure the signals recorded match the predefined parameters.
-We also estimate the SNR and the channel condition to make sure the recorded signals are in a rather clean state.
-Fig.~\ref{fig:spec} shows some representative spectrograms from the CDRF dataset, illustrating device behaviors captured during controlled data collection.
+{Finally, we implement additional software scripts, including a signal playback module in GNU Radio, to load the raw data file, review its validity, and verify that the recorded signals match the predefined parameters.
+We also estimate the SNR and channel conditions to confirm that the recordings are in a sufficiently clean state.
+Fig.~\ref{fig:spec} shows representative spectrograms from the CDRF dataset, illustrating device behaviors captured during controlled data collection.}